jgato/jgato/random_docs/ACM_and_RH_installations.md

 # ACM components to deploy Openshift clusters with the Assisted Installer

-Red Hat ACM (Advanced Cluster Management) allows Openshift/Kubernetes to deploy and manage other Kubernetes cluster, and your infrastructure as a pool of resources.
-ACM lives on a first Openshift/Kubernetes cluster, which  is called Hub (Management) cluster.
+RHACM (Red Hat Advanced Cluster Management) allows Openshift/Kubernetes to deploy and manage other Kubernetes cluster, and your infrastructure as a pool of resources.
+RHACM lives on a first Openshift/Kubernetes cluster, which  is called Hub (Management) cluster.
 From there all the deployed clusters are Spoke (Managed) Clusters.

 > This document dont focuses on how you create and deploy your spoke clusters using RHACM.
 There are other [documents about it](https://github.com/jparrill/ztp-the-hard-way).
 >
 > This document happens after you know how to create the spoke clusters.
 How the installation, internally, works.
 The different components inside RHACM that makes this possible.
 And some technical details.
-This would make you easier to dig dive into the platform.
-It  would also help you solving issues, knowing better in which step and which components are involved.
+This would make you easier to deep dive into the platform.
+It would also help you solving issues, knowing better in which step which components are involved.

-Red Hat ACM is based on the upstream project [Open Cluster Management](https://open-cluster-management.io/) together with other components/controllers/operators.
-ACM can be used to deploy different Kubernetes flavors, but here, we will focus on Openshift.
+RHACM is based on the upstream project [Open Cluster Management](https://open-cluster-management.io/) together with other components/controllers/operators.
+RHACM can be used to deploy different Kubernetes flavors, but here, we will focus on Openshift.

 ![](assets/2022-03-24-14-48-11-image.png)

-To manage the infrastructure and the deployment process there exists different "installers" that allows you deploy different versions of Kubernetes (in our case Openshift).
-The installer also cover the infrastructure improvising, with cloud providers like AWS, GCP and on premises, using Baremetal.
+To manage the infrastructure and the deployment process there exist different "installers" that allows you deploy different versions of Kubernetes (in our case Openshift).
+The installer also covers the infrastructure provising, with cloud providers like AWS, GCP and on premises, using Baremetal.

-Some components installed together with RHACM
+Some components are installed together with RHACM

 * Hive provides API driven cluster provisioning, reshaping, deprovisioning and configuration at scale.
 It can be used with different providers to deploy your clusters.
 For example, it can use the [Openshift Installer](https://github.com/openshift/installer) to deploy clusters on AWS, Google Cloud, etc. In our case, it will make use of the [Assisted Installer service](https://github.com/openshift/assisted-service/), another alternative to deploy Openshift.